lziegler/coalesce-utils/README.md

+> NOTE: This documentation is still under construction.
 # The `coalesce-utils` Package
 Packages contain [user-defined node types (UDNs)](https://docs.coalesce.io/docs/node-types) that can be added to your Coalesce.io Organization and then used in your [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 The `coalesce-utils` package currently contains only the *Dynamic Table* UDN, but it will contain many more soon.